 Our sanctuary, located on the southeast corner of Owen and Worsley streets, opened on Feb.
 25, 1883.
 Before that, we met in the Wesleyan Methodist chapel and then in our own building – a frame church built on the north side of Collier Street at Clapperton Street, just west of Trinity Anglican.

 After World War One, the Memorial School addition – named to honour those who lost their lives in the war – was added.
-It’s where our offices, our classrooms, library and choir room are located.
+It’s where our offices, our classrooms, library and choir room were located, until we were displaced by fire in February 2023.